JahidHasanCO/SuperShop_Java-OOP-Project/README.md

 > Search Product,
 > Delete Product

-**In this project We use Array List bt Don't Store Database in a File So, If We are Add or Delete data this is be Toemporary Add Or Delete**
+**In this project We use Array List bt Don't Store Database in a File So, If We are Add or Delete data this is be Temporary Add Or Delete**

 # Main

 ![Lopo](https://github.com/JahidHasanCO/SuperShop_Java-OOP-Project/blob/main/Images/logo.png)

 ## This is Our Main Section.
-In this Section We see logo and some feaures.
+In this Section We see logo and some features.

 - This is our main section.
 - Add